 The projects and people they support “inspire imaginations, disrupt stereotypes, and help transform the conditions that perpetuate injustice and inequality,” making it a great source of documentary film grants for women who want to create a boundary pushing doc that questions the status quo.

 If you’re looking for documentary film grants for women, Fork Films might make the perfect partner.
-Founded in 2007 by Abigail E. Disney and Gini Reticker, they “produce and support change-driven nonfiction media that make an important social contribution, often with women at the center.”
+Founded in 2007 by Abigail E. Disney and Gini Reticker, it produces and supports “change-driven nonfiction media that make an important social contribution, often with women at the center.”

 It’s important to note that while committed to supporting female filmmakers, Fork Films no longer holds an open call for grant applications.
-They do not accept pitches or unsolicited LOI’s (letters of inquiry) via email or snail mail.
+It does not accept pitches or unsolicited LOIs (letters of inquiry) via email or snail mail.

 Hot Docs’ production funds provide documentary filmmakers around the world with much-needed development, production, and completion grants.
-They also provide valuable professional development opportunities.
+It also provides valuable professional development opportunities.

-Hot Docs holds $13 million portfolio of production funds and a variety of highly specialized programs.
-They do everything from providing documentary film grants for women to supporting the next generation of African documentary filmmakers.
+Hot Docs holds a $13 million portfolio of production funds and a variety of highly specialized programs.
+It does everything from providing documentary film grants for women to supporting the next generation of African documentary filmmakers through similar programs.

 The IDA Enterprise Documentary Fund supports “in-depth explorations of original, contemporary stories that integrate journalistic practice into the filmmaking process.”